Always have a plan. Always.

 Our purpose is to harness the energy, talent, and attention of developers and designers with a platform and ecosystem that delivers on the developer experience end to end; that, combined with the phone’s end-user experience, results in a winning virtuous cycle.

-When you write down your purpose try to be a concise as possible.
-I actually think the example above is too long, but for a largish project like WP7 it worked fine.
+When you write down your purpose try to be concise.
+The example above may be too long, but for a large project like WP7, it worked fine.

-To get real experience with and learn about the medical science.
+To get real experience with and learn about the medical science over the summer.

 You may already have a “Purpose” for your project.
 Some people call it a “Mission”.

-The principles you agree on will enable everyone involved to know how to behave throughout the endeavor.
+The Principles you debate and agree on will enable everyone involved to know how to behave throughout the endeavor.
 They are laws that shall be followed by everyone involved.
+The word principle is synonymous with tenet.

 - What are the non-negotiable rules and key strategies?